Gonti

 Gonti is an ancient and historical village near the river Betwa in India and has a temple to Lord Hanuman i.e. Shahpura Sarkar Prachin Hanuman Mandir.

 History

 The river Betwa is also called the Ganga of Bundelkhand, as it is one of the most important rivers there.
 Situated 10 km away from Erach, 45 km away from Garautha sub-district headquarters and 80 km away from Jhansi district headquarters, Gonti is famous for Shahpura Sarkar Prachin Hanuman Mandir.

 In this mandir the idol of Lord Hanuman is about 12 feet tall.
 Every Tuesday, a large crowd of bhakts use to visit this temple to ask for their wishes to be granted.
 Locals believe that worshiping Lord Hanuman in this place guaranteed their fulfilment, as this place is considered the tapashya Sthali of Lord Hanuman.

 Demographics

-Citizens of this village are Hindu.
-The predominant caste in this village is Yadav/Ahir/Yaduvanshi.
-Other castes are Pal/Gadariya, Teli, Kushwaha, Dhobi, and Chamar.